Short descriptions of vintage motorcycles

 Ariel

-The Irish man Sammy Miller took care of great sports successes in Trial towards the end of relative long history of the mark.
-He won on the Trial-500-cm³-ohv-one-cyclinder five times one behind the other the British Trial Championship and had been two times the overall winner of the Scottish Six Days Trial.
+The Irish rider Sammy Miller brought Ariel great sporting success in trials towards the end of the marque’s long history.
+Riding the 500 cm³ OHV single, he won the British Trials Championship five times in a row and twice became overall winner of the Scottish Six Days Trial.

 Benelli

-From 1927 Benelli had a 175 cm³ model with ohc driven by gear train.
-From 1930 this engine was fitted with a double ohc cylinder head and in 1935 the capacity was increased to 250 cm³.
-With this machine Ted Mellors won the 1939 Lightweight TT and in 1950 also won the race ridden by Dario Ambrosini In the Thirties the Benelli motorcyles had been found always among the best, besides Moto Guzzi and the English marks.
-1951 at the French Grand Prix at Albi Ambrosini died on a Benelli, whereupon the company retired from the Grand Prix Sport.
+From 1927 Benelli offered a 175 cm³ OHC model with gear‑driven camshaft.
+In 1930 a double‑OHC cylinder head was introduced, and in 1935 the capacity was increased to 250 cm³.
+With this machine Ted Mellors won the 1939 Lightweight TT, and in 1950 Dario Ambrosini also won on a Benelli.

 Bianchi